 By the way, TMOTH did a lot of research before buying the pizza stone.
 He’s been really happy with it as it makes the pizza crust crispier.
 He says there’s no going back once you’ve had a pizza stone.

+We make our own pizza sauce too.
 The sauce ingredients vary according to what we have on hand.
 In general TMOTH combines the following in a bowl.